TL;DR: Upload a PDF and download each page as a JPEG image in a ZIP, at the resolution you choose.

 Roughly 50-100 ms per page at 150 DPI on the server.
 A 100-page PDF takes ~10 seconds end-to-end.
 Higher DPI (300+) increases time proportionally.

 Yes.
-The PDF and the generated JPGs are held in temp memory inside an isolated Docker container for the conversion pass only — both are unlinked the moment your download begins.
+The PDF and the generated JPGs are held in temporary per-request storage inside an isolated Docker container for the conversion pass only — both are unlinked the moment your download begins.
 Nothing is logged or sent to any third-party API.
 The conversion uses PyMuPDF/poppler locally.

 96 DPI for web preview/thumbnails, 150 DPI for general on-screen viewing (default), 300 DPI for printable copies, 600 DPI for archival.
 Higher DPI = larger files.
 For social-media sharing, 150 DPI is typically more than enough.